 Bamboo cultivation is just one side of this colossal coin.
 In terms of developing a greener, more sustainable society, the uses and applications for bamboo are where the rubber hits the road.
 We know about bamboo ethanol, we know about bamboo charcoal, we know about bamboo plastics.
 But how many other novel uses of bamboo remain untapped?

-An engineer is working with bamboo lumber in the United States.
+Engineers are working with bamboo lumber in the United States.
 An architect is building bamboo houses in the Philippines.
 But how many of them are working together?
 We need collaboration.

 The world is filled with brilliant students on the cusp of the next great discovery.
 But how can they gather the data to make their vision a reality?
 We need research and we need funding.